99alexx/Should_I_Fish_README/README.md

 I wanted to use python which I've gotten to do and learned a bit about it so it has not been a total waste of time.
 I will however convert the calculate script to JS, it will be done fast since I already have a working "prototype".

+Decided to go with one decimal for the index(e.g. 4.2) instead of a whole number , since it gives and feels lika a more accurate and honest value.

 # Workflow
 - Create a basic UI